Palaces > Veitshöchheim Palace

 closed November-March

-The rooms on the upper floor can only be visited with a guided tour (approximately 30 minutes, only in German).
-Registration of groups required!
+The rooms on the upper floor can only be visited with a guided tour (only in German, approximately 30 minutes, max.
+15 persons).

 The exhibition on the history of Veitshöchheim Court Garden at the ground floor (included in the admission fee) can be visited without a guided tour.